ome/ome-files-cpp/docs/sphinx/commands/ome-files-view.rst

 .. note::

-  Viewing is currently restricted to the first series of an OME-TIFF file using the 2013-06 schema.
-Future releases will extend this to multiple series, all schema versions and additional file formats.
+  Viewing is currently restricted to the first series of an OME-TIFF file.
+Future releases will extend this to multiple series, and additional file formats.

 .. note::